philrz/super/docs/language/pipeline-model.md

 * If the text can be interpreted as a boolean expression, then the operator is `where`.
 * If the text can be interpreted as one or more field assignments, then the operator is `put`.
 * If the text can be interpreted as an aggregation, then the operator is `aggregate`.
-* If the text can be interpreted as an expression, then the operator is `yield`.
+* If the text can be interpreted as an expression, then the operator is `values`.
 * Otherwise, the text causes a compile-time error.

 When in doubt, you can always check what the compiler is doing under the hood